konstasuomalainen/Android-APP-for-course/README.md

 ## Additional Notes:

-- Make sure to have the necessary permissions enabled for location services and airplane mode control for full functionality of the application.
+- Make sure to have the necessary permissions enabled for location services for full functionality of the application.
-- Ensure an active internet connection for accessing YTJ information.

 ## Credits:

 This project utilizes the Patentti- ja rekisterihallitus API for YTJ information retrieval.

-## License:

-This project is licensed under the [MIT License](LICENSE).